Welcome!

 "Siam Evades Colonial Rule: Geography, Reform and the Logic of Survival?" (chapter for East Asia and the World book project edited by Stephen Haggard and David Kang)

-Teaching Assistant, 2018-Present
+Teaching Assistant, 2018-2024

 Student population: undergraduate students